Hi! We’re JB & Renée, the Traveleaters! Welcome to Will Fly for Food, a travel blog for the gastronomically inclined.

 As for me, I bounced around from state to state because of school.
 I attended boarding school in Rhode Island before getting a degree in English Literature at Georgetown University in Washington, DC.
 I followed my heart to San Francisco and pursued a second degree in Fine Art/Illustration at the Academy of Art University before working as a web designer for the healthcare division of Oprah Winfrey’s high-profile website for women, oxygen.com.

 We moved back to the Philippines around the same time — me in 2001, and Ren a year later in 2002.
 We met late that year and got married in 2005.
-We don’t have any kids of our own but we do have three adorable pugs named Henry, Mona, and Andy. ♥
+We don’t have any kids of our own but we do have two adorable pugs named Henry and Mona. ♥

 For the last few years, I’ve been a location-independent designer/illustrator/blogger while Ren’s been working as a domestic engineer (aka housewife).
 We’ve been bitten by the travel bug in recent years and now long for a life of travel and adventure.
 And of course, lots and lots and lots of eating.